 About Me

-I have always been interested in the process of learning.
-Child psychologist Stanley Greenspan spoke of children needing to be "emotionally available for learning."
-That phrase has been at the forefront of my mind over the last three decades while I taught in early childhood, elementary, and college classrooms, trained teachers, worked with parents, and parented two wonderful humans (now adults-yikes!) with their own unique learning profiles.
+The process of learning fascinates me and I have been a curious observer while I taught in early childhood, elementary, and college classrooms, trained teachers, worked with parents, and parented two wonderful humans (now adults-yikes!) with their own unique learning profiles.

 EDUCATION & EXPERIENCE